Welcome to PLAYHOUSE

 2010 – 2011, Chair, Higher Education Academy funded ‘Games, Virtual Worlds and Higher Education SIG’

 2009 – 2010, Methodoludica: Virtual Worlds/Methodology part of “MediaEvo”, led by Franca Pinto Minerva and Pierpaolo Limone, University of Foggia with Giovanni Aloisio, University of Salento (MediaEvo – Sviluppo di una piattaforma Multicanale e Multisensoriale per l’Edutainment nei Beni Culturali).
+Example publication.

 2007 – 2008, Learning from Online Worlds; Teaching in Second Life Funded by the Eduserv Foundation.
 Please follow the link to the project blog for more information.
+Example publication

 2003 – 2007, Meaning and the Playable Text.
 PhD examined by Jon Dovey and T.L Taylor, passed without corrections.
+Example publication.

-What’s digital game studies?
+What is digital game studies?

-For more information about research into digital games, online worlds or computer games, try the journal Game Studies, or visit the digital library at the Digital Games Research Association, particularly the papers from the DiGRA international conferences.
+For more information about research into digital games, online worlds or computer games, try the journal Game Studies, or visit the searchable digital library at the Digital Games Research Association, particularly the papers from the DiGRA international conferences.
 There is a also a sample issue of the journal Games and Culture online here, Other game studies journals available online include Loading, and Eludamos.

 If you have trouble accessing the information on this blog, and you would prefer the material in another format please contact me d.carr[at]ioe.ac.uk.